casangi/casadocs/docs/api/casaconfig.rst

 For all of the update options the most recent version is assumed and the *force* argument is False.
 These are **NOT** auto updates so the auto update rules do not apply.
 If the user has permission to update that data then that data will be updated if a new version is found.

+The casaconfig module can be used to initially populate a measurespath location with data or to update it or to check on the status of a measurespath.
+Note that unlike the auto update rules, measurespath need not already exist before it's used here.

 ::

    python -m casaconfig .. options ...

 ::